 Groups of data and connections are easily moved around by using the container option.
 This feature can be added via the right mouse click or the ribbon.
 Once shapes are in a container it is easier to move them around and apply formats through the container tab on the ribbon.

-This video explains how to create a cross functional flowchart and data graphics in Microsoft Visio.
+This video explains how to create a cross functional flowcharts in Microsoft Visio.
 The tutorial demonstrates how to add basic shapes from the stencil and connect the shapes manually to avoid swim lanes being dragged all over the place.
 The video covers how to use shape graphics and how to edit shape graphics.
 The shape graphic is triggered by data in the shape data box.
 The final section of the video explains how to define shape data.

-This video explains how to use a Cross Functional flowchart in Microsoft Visio.
+This video explains how to use a Cross Functional flowcharts in Microsoft Visio.
 The tutorial demonstrates how best to add shapes from the Visio stencil without over sizing the swim lanes.

 The video explains how to use data graphics to gave a visual indication within the flowchart shapes.
 There are several options that may be used, icon sets and text for example.